Therapeutic RidingTherapeutic Riding

 The Pony or Horse

 The pony or horse is specifically selected for the rider according to their height and weight.
 The rider will be introduced to the pony and helped to mount.
-Some riders mount the pony from a raised platform or occasionally from a mounting block; whichever method is used the rider will have support from the coach and helpers.
+Most riders mount the pony from a raised hydraulic platform with the support of coach and helpers.

 Sadly we are no longer able to offer this service as our trained Physiotherapist has retired and therefore is no longer registered with the Health Professional Council.
 However, she will remain as a RDA coach working with riders requiring more individual attention.